spasutto/igc2kmz/README.md

 ```
 Upload to [Google Earth](https://earth.google.com/web/), voilà!

-:information_source: *Note* : animations don't seem to work on web version of earth, but are ok on desktop version...
+:information_source: *Note* : animations doesn't seem to work on web version of earth, but are ok on desktop version...

 ## Build
 Get [sources from the repository](https://github.com/spasutto/igc2kmz) and install npm dependencies